 For this reason, this works well along your favorite fly line.
 I recommend using it as a leader if fly fishing is your game.

-Berkley is a well known and respected brand in the fishing community, so you know you’re getting the best of the best products.
+Berkley is a well known and respected brand in the fishing community, so you know you’re getting the best fishing line products.

 KastKing SuperPower Braided Line

-Let’s get down to business and talk about the best color braided fishing line for bass.
-The line offers incredible strength, and they’ve even improved it with a smaller diameter, which makes it easier to tie knots.
+Let’s get down to business and talk about the best color braided fishing line for bass fishing.
+The fishing line offers incredible strength, and they’ve even improved it with a smaller diameter, which makes it easier to tie knots.

 With low memory, you can cast further and experience fewer wind knots.
 This line from KastKing also offers great abrasion resistance, as you would expect from a high-quality braided line.